-To counteract that and get the word out on other sites, I’m interviewing bloggers in the community.
+To get the word out on other sites, I’m interviewing bloggers in the community.
 So happy Julie from The Family CEO shared her story this week!

-Besides discussing family finances on your site, you also cover cooking, travel, and organizing.
+Besides family finances, you also cover cooking, travel, and organizing.
 Have you noticed any parallels between these topics?

-You've mentioned hating to follow budgets, a sentiment that I’ve heard from others.
+You've mentioned hating to follow budgets.
 How does your family manage its money?